rsamec/node-form-app/README.md

 +   deputy
     +   first name + last name of deputy is required
     +   contact (email) is required
-    +   can not select deputy have approved vacation at the same days (async) - not implemented yet
+    +   can not select deputy have approved vacation at the same days (async)
 +   at least one deputy is required -> second deputy is optional

 ## Business rules definition